LoickCh/LoickCh.github.io/_posts/2022-10-24-Torch-autograd.md

 W_3.
 W_2 .
 W_1
 $$

 So the Jacobian is the product of the three weight matrices.
-We can calculate it using from left to right (reverse mode) or from right to left (forward mode).
+We can calculate it using from left to right product (reverse mode) or from right to left product (forward mode).

 ## Reverse mode